ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 ## **How names are represented in ROR**

-Now let's turn to the question of names in ROR.
+Now let's turn to the question of how names are used in ROR.

 A given ROR record may have multiple names associated with it.
 ROR actually has four different metadata fields that capture information about names: